elixir-europe-training/ELIXIR-TrP-LessonTemplateInstructions-MkDocs/docs/chapters/chapter_02.md

 ### index.md
 This file renders the home page of the website and is found in the `/docs`folder.
 This is the first page a visitor to the website will see when using the base URL.
 It is by default called `About`in this template.
 It contains information about the trainig material and most headings corresponds to a Bioschemas property.
 ### mkdocs.yml
-This file is where most of the layout options are made and where the [MkDocs](https://www.mkdocs.org/) theme [Material](https://squidfunk.github.io/mkdocs-material/)is specified.
+This file is where most of the layout options are made and where the [MkDocs](https://www.mkdocs.org/) theme [Material](https://squidfunk.github.io/mkdocs-material/) is specified.
 The navigation menu is customised here as well as the header and footer etc.
 ### README.md
 This file is displayed by default on the main page of the GitHub repository and liked in the About section.
 It should contain important information about the repository on how to use the material and explain how to contribute.
 ### LICENCE.md